You're sleepy all day

 You're irritable or have mood changes

 Lack of sleep may be the reason for your newfound irritability, not the fact that you have a case of the Mondays.
-Changes in mood, as well as increased stress and anxiety can be a silent sign of sleep apnea; studies have shown that people who don't get enough sleep report feeling more stressed, angry, sad, and mentally exhausted, according to the Division of Sleep Medicine at Harvard Medical School.
+Changes in mood, as well as increased stress and anxiety, can be one of many sleep apnea symptoms; studies have shown that people who don't get enough sleep report feeling more stressed, angry, sad, and mentally exhausted, according to the Division of Sleep Medicine at Harvard Medical School.

 Your driving is getting worse

 "One of the biggest signs of sleep apnea is car accidents," says Dr. Chernobilsky.
 In fact, a 2015 study in the journal SLEEP found that people with sleep apnea were 2.5 times more likely to be the driver in a car crash than people without the disorder.
-Researchers said in a news release that extreme daytime sleepiness and getting less than five hours of shuteye were to blame for the dangerous distracted driving.
+Researchers said in a news release that extreme daytime sleepiness and getting less than five hours of shut-eye were to blame for the dangerous distracted driving.
 In the same study, car accidents were reduced by 70 percent among sleep apnea participants who used the common treatment of continuous positive airway pressure (CPAP) therapy at night.
 But before you resort to CPAP therapy, you may want to try these home remedies for sleep apnea first.

 Weight gain for no apparent reason